Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Methods

 \subsection{Mental Health Experts}

 The study sample consisted of $N=6$ highly experienced mental health professionals, comprising three psychiatrists and three psychotherapists, recruited through our professional network.
+They received no compensation for their participation in the study.
 The group was balanced by gender, with three participants identifying as men and three as women; the mean age was 48.5 years (SD = 11.18), with an average of 18.5 years of professional experience.
 Importantly, the experts were external to the original diagnostic teams.
 They were blinded to the patients' previous medical records and ground truth diagnoses, and had never previously encountered the patients whose narratives they evaluated.
+Experts formulated their diagnostic decisions independently of one another.